 Don’t discuss the case against you or your immigration status with anyone besides your defense lawyer—not even family members.
 Use one of your phone calls to contact a criminal defense lawyer.

 Once the officer reads your Miranda Rights to you, anything you say can be used against you in court.
+To be safe, avoid making any statements to law enforcement or others who are nearby, even before hearing your Miranda Rights.
 Silence is your best defense until you have a lawyer in the room with you.

 Complete a Free Case Evaluation form now